frakier/TiddlyWikiPlugins/README.md

 SVGDicePlugin
 --Pramterized dice, has a widget interface, for diplaying and coloring dice.
 Good for indicating what dice needs to be rolled.

+JSONDataPlugin
+--Work In Progress.
+Read, write JSON data and some special parsing stuff.